thucvinguyen/final-be/README.md

 ## Workouts

-As a user, I can create a new workout with a name, date, duration, and notes.
+As a user, I can create a new workout with a name, date, duration.
-As a user, I can add exercises to a workout, specifying sets, reps, and weight for each exercise.
+As a user, I can add exercises to a workout, specifying sets and reps for each exercise.
 As a user, I can edit my workouts, such as name, date, or exercises.
 As a user, I can delete my workouts if they are no longer relevant.
 As a user, I can view my workout history to track my progress over time.